nuance-communications/mix-demo-client-azstaticwebapps/README.md

 ### Rich Text Modality

-Note: Rich Text markup in messages with elements containing classes from [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) will be rendered in this client.
+Note: when using Rich Text markup in messages, if elements contains classes from [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) they will be rendered accordingly in this client.
 See `chat.js` to see the allowed DOM elements and attributes.

 ### Stub Images for Carousels with Selectables